• Skip to main content

 • Heat the oven to 400°F.

 • Heat a 12” ovenproof skillet (we like cast iron) over medium high heat.
-Add 1 tbsp olive oil and heat until the oil is shimmering; add the chorizo, toss to coat in the fat, then cook until no longer pink.
+Add 1 tablespoon olive oil and heat until the oil is shimmering; add the chorizo, toss to coat in the fat, then cook until no longer pink.
 Removing using a slotted spoon.

 Cooked crumbled chorizo sausage in a cast iron skillet.

 • Add the remaining olive oil to the rendered fat and allow to heat.
-Add the diced potatoes and ½ tsp salt, then toss to coat in the fat.
+Add the diced potatoes and ½ teaspoon salt, then toss to coat in the fat.
 Saute the potatoes, stirring occasionally, until tender and browned, 18-20 minutes.

 Small diced yukon gold potatoes sautéing in a cast iron skillet.